-At certain colleges such as Boston College, applying early action can be more competitive since they hold early applicants to a higher standard than those in the regular applicant pool.
+At certain colleges such as Villanova or University of Massachusetts, Amherst, applying early action can be more competitive since they hold early applicants to a higher standard than those in the regular applicant pool.
 Therefore, it is important to carefully review the college’s early policies on the website and to call or email the admissions office with any questions.

 The risks for early decision are that sometimes students decide to apply ED for the wrong reasons.
-Students who are stressed by the burden of completing applications sometimes see ED as way to get an answer fast and get the process over with.
+Students who are stressed by the burden of completing applications sometimes see ED as a way to get an answer fast and get the process over with.
 However, since students do not receive a decision until two weeks before most other college deadlines, they leave themselves very little time to complete other applications if the decision from the ED school is a disappointing one.
 (This is why we require our clients to complete all other applications by early December so they are ready to submit at the tap of a button if necessary.)
 For some students, applying ED narrows their options too early.
 Many seniors report that they changed their perspectives about colleges more than they anticipated between fall and spring of senior year.
 Those that have applied ED and get admitted must withdraw all other applications and commit to the ED school.
 Sometimes students get “buyer’s remorse” and wish they had not committed to one option so early.
-Students must be absolutely sure that their ED school is the only place for them, and that they cannot imagine themselves anywhere else.
-If they cannot do this, then ED is not the right option.
+Students must be absolutely sure that their ED school is an excellent fit for them, and if they are not sure of this, then ED may not be the right option.

 The effect on aid awards is another disadvantage.
 Unless you are accepted into a college that guarantees to meet financial need with grants instead of loans, you risk getting a poor financial aid package or little merit money when you apply ED.
 While this is not the case at all colleges, less wealthy institutions have little incentive to award grants to a student if they are committed to coming anyway.
 In short, ED is sometimes only an option for those who can afford to pay a significant percentage or even the full cost of attendance.